vitejs/vite/docs/config/index.md

   Set `server.hmr.overlay` to `false` to disable the server error overlay.

-  When using `server.middlewareMode` and `server.https`, setting `server.hmr.server` to your HTTPS server will process HMR secure connection requests through your server.
-This is of particular importance when using self-signed certificates.

   `clientPort` is an advanced option that overrides the port only on the client side, allowing you to serve the websocket on a different port than the client code looks for it on.
 Useful if you're using an SSL proxy in front of your dev server.

+  When using `server.middlewareMode` and `server.https`, setting `server.hmr.server` to your HTTPS server will process HMR secure connection requests through your server.
+This can be helpful when using self-signed certificates.

 ### server.watch